 We understand that going somewhere you’ve never been before can be daunting and we do everything we can to ensure visitors of all ages and backgrounds feel at home and part of the family …

-Below is all that you can expect when you join us on a Sunday morning, at either the 9am or 11am English speaking services.
+Below is all that you can expect when you join us on a Sunday morning, at 11am English speaking services.
 We also have a Sunday evening; 5.30pm Romanian speaking service as well as a Saturday 6pm bible study in Romanian.